cypherpunk-academy/2064/en/083_2023_Press conference.md

 Kevin: "So, I think we can get started..."
 He cleared his throat.
 "Welcome!
-The procedure for today is that first we have a whole new thing for you, then we say something about the strike network and then you can ask questions.
+The procedure for today is that first, we have a whole new thing for you, then we say something about the strike network and then you can ask questions.
-Anyone don't have Internet?
+Anyone doesn't have Internet?
 - Good, good, good.
 Okay.
 He was looking at a little monitor next to him.
 "Wow, we have over 600,000 Internet viewers.
 All right, then.
 Point one.
 Luke!"

-The beamer went on and the face of the director of the NSA appeared.
+The beamer went on, and the face of the director of the NSA appeared.

 Kevin: "You know this gentleman, don't you?"
 A soft laugh went through the room.